stonepros/stone/doc/rados/configuration/pool-pg-config-ref.rst

 :Description: Raise ``HEALTH_WARN`` if the average RADOS object count per PG
               of any pool is greater than ``mon_pg_warn_max_object_skew`` times the average RADOS object count per PG of all pools.
 Zero or a non-positive number disables this.
-Note that this option applies to ``ceph-mgr`` daemons.
+Note that this option applies to ``stone-mgr`` daemons.
 :Type: Float
 :Default: ``10``